Key takeaways from Attorney General Sessions’ testimony

 - Seattle to weigh income tax on wealthy households; here's how that would work

-Sessions recused himself from the Russia probe in March after it was revealed he twice met with the Russian ambassador during the campaign but failed to say so when pressed by lawmakers at his confirmation hearing.
+Sessions recused himself from the Russia probe in March after it was revealed he twice met with the Russian ambassador during the campaign but failed to say so at his confirmation hearing.
 Sessions reiterated Tuesday those meetings were in his capacity as a lawmaker and not about the campaign.

 RUSSIAN AMBASSADOR